kubealex/hosted-control-planes/README.md

 # hosted-control-planes
-Repository to showcase hosted control planes on OCP
+Repository to showcase hosted control planes on OCP.